ifthenpay/magento2/docs/QA/manual tests list.md

 Server callback to store application when the payment has ocurred to update order state (normaly "paid").
 Some of the following checks need to be applied per payment method.

-- [x] Order state changes when simulating the callback of the server by calling the URL with the filled query string variables;
+- [ ] Order state changes when simulating the callback of the server by calling the URL with the filled query string variables;
-- [x] Callback changes state of order.
+- [ ] Callback changes state of order.
 Check if an order payed with a given method can process the callback from its method or ifthenpaygateway (selected method to pay x callback tha is executed):
   - [x] multibanco x multibanco
   - [x] mbway x mbway
   - [x] payshop x payshop
   - [x] cofidis x cofidis
   - [x] ccard x ccard
+  - [x] pix x pix
   - [x] ifthenpay x ifthenpay

-  - [x] multibanco x ifthenpay
+  - [ ] multibanco x ifthenpay
-  - [x] mbway x ifthenpay
+  - [ ] mbway x ifthenpay
-  - [x] payshop x ifthenpay
+  - [ ] payshop x ifthenpay
-  - [x] cofidis x ifthenpay
+  - [ ] cofidis x ifthenpay
+  - [ ] pix x ifthenpay

-  - [x] ifthenpay x multibanco
+  - [ ] ifthenpay x multibanco
-  - [x] ifthenpay x mbway
+  - [ ] ifthenpay x mbway
-  - [x] ifthenpay x payshop
+  - [ ] ifthenpay x payshop
-  - [x] ifthenpay x cofidis
+  - [ ] ifthenpay x cofidis
+  - [ ] ifthenpay x pix